cswclui/katacoda-scenarios-1/msdb-004/step03.md

 * `app.ts` is the code for the web server that powers the microservice's API
 * `broker` is the directory that contains the TypeScript class, `MessageBroker` that manages publishing and subscribing to the [Kafka](https://kafka.apache.org/) message broker backing service
 * `interfaces` is the directory that contains the interfaces that describe the structure of data coming into the microservice
 * `mediator` is the directory that contains the TypeScript class, `Mediator`.
-The purpose of `Mediator` is to coordinate writing to both the `write` and `read` data sources as well a read data from the `read` data sources.
+The purpose of `Mediator` is to coordinate writing to both the `write` and `read` data sources as well as reading data from the `read` data sources.
 * `read_db` is the directory that contains the data models and classes to implement data access for the microservice's `read` data source.
 *  `write_db` is the directory that contains the data models and classes to implement data access for the microservice's `write` data source.